-The idea that CHS is caused by the activation of this noxious pain signaling channel is further supported by its treatments.
+The idea that CHS is caused by the activation of this noxious pain signalling channel is further supported by its treatments.
 While TRPV1 answers this fairly conclusively, the other remedy is a dopamine inhibitor.
-Neurological responses to your immune system and environmental conditions occur through TRP channels, which are strengthened by ACH, a molecule that compensates dopamine.
+Neurological responses to your immune system and environmental conditions occur through TRP channels, which are strengthened by ACH, a molecule that compensates for dopamine.
 Pinene will help prevent ACH’s degradation which means it will make CHS worse.
-Caryophyllene, on the other hand, is known to inhibit dopamine by activating the CB2 receptor, so it is likely caryophyllene will help relieve CHS symptoms.
+Caryophyllene, on the other hand, is known to inhibit dopamine by activating the CB2 receptor, so it is likely caryophyllene will help in solving cannabis hyperemesis syndrome (CHS) symptoms.
 Aside from dopamine inhibition, CHS is a condition that causes THC to pit the neurological system against the immune system, turning the body into an internal warzone that can only be extinguished by fire.

 Some have kept themselves in a shower so hot for so long they became dehydrated and worse.
 There are reports of failed kidneys due to the intensity of the hot water.
 Abstinence to cannabis is a must, but caryophyllene may help, if it does not make it worse that is.
-We will explain how legal weed may be supporting evidence for caryophyllene’s benefit, and take a deeper dive into dopamine’s relationship with CHS.
+We will explain how legal weed may be supporting evidence for caryophyllene’s benefit, and take a deeper dive into dopamine’s relationship in solving cannabis hyperemesis syndrome.

 Photo Courtesy of MDlinx